7 Unique Interactive Puzzle Toys To Keep Your Indoor Cat Entertained

 Difficulty Rating: Easy

 This puzzle feeder bowl is best for dry food.
-Its main function is going to be slowing down the eating of your cat.
+Its main function is going to be slowing down your cat’s eating.

 The silicone fish tails sticking up are able to be rotated to make the space between some of the fish more difficult to get to.